 This section covers everything you need to know about configuring and updating your ALPR system.

 ALPR Settings

 In the ALPR Settings page it is possible to configure all of the LPR parameters.
 The settings are divided into different sections.

-Sortel the version/build number is shown in the web page title table
+NOTE!
+The version/build number is shown in the web page title tab: